Shusha massacre: Memory

 Buried in the mountains.Osip Mandelstam.
 Sochineniia.
 2 vols.
 (Moscow, 1990) 1: pp. 517–519.

 Visiting Shusha with Osip, Nadezhda Mandelstam wrote, "in this town, which formerly, of course, was healthy and endowed with every amenity, the picture of catastrophe and massacres was terribly vivid ...
 They say after the massacres all the wells were full of corpses....
 We didn't see anyone in the streets or on the mountain.
 Only in the centre of town, in the market-square, there were a lot of people, but there wasn't any Armenian among them, they were all Muslims."
-Numerous other communist officials recalled the destruction of the town, including, Sergo Ordzhonikidze, Olga Shatunovskaya, and Anastas Mikoyan and Marietta Shaginyan, Russian-Georgian writer Anaida Bestavashvili drew a comparison between the burning of Shusha to the destruction of Pompeii in her The People and the Monuments.
+Numerous other communist officials recalled the destruction of the town, including Sergo Ordzhonikidze, Olga Shatunovskaya, Anastas Mikoyan, and Marietta Shaginyan.
+Russian-Georgian writer Anaida Bestavashvili drew a comparison between the burning of Shusha to the destruction of Pompeii in her The People and the Monuments.

-On March 20, 2000, a memorial stone was laid in Shusha on the site of the planned monument to the victims of the pogrom.
-The Nagorno-Karabakh Republic government introduced a proposal to the National Assembly to establish March 23 as a day of memorial for the victims of the pogrom.
+On 20 March 2000, a memorial stone was laid in Shusha on the site of the planned monument to the victims of the pogrom.
+The Nagorno-Karabakh Republic government introduced a proposal to the National Assembly to establish 23 March as a day of memorial for the victims of the pogrom.